charles19132/copper/README.md

 Copper is a very simple Linux userspace that can be very easily adapted.

+> [!IMPORTANT]
+> Copper is only the userspace.
+To make a full device image, you will need to supply your own kernel (and a bootloader if needed).

 ## Pre-built

 A [pre-built container image](https://github.com/charles19132/copper/pkgs/container/copper) is available.